-- You can press and hold the power-control button for more than 4 seconds to cause an immediate shutdown of the computer.
-You can use this feature to turn off the computer if the operating system stops functioning. - The computer can turn itself off as an automatic response to a critical system failure.
+You can press and hold the power-control button for more than 4 seconds to cause an immediate shutdown of the computer.
+You can use this feature to turn off the computer if the operating system stops functioning.

 Chapter 3.
 Configuring your computer